Septiandwitomo39/waste-classification-app/README.md

 This project presents a complete computer vision pipeline for classifying waste images into 15 categories using a ResNet34-based model.
 It covers dataset preparation, model training, evaluation, and deployment through a simple Python-based application.
+Waste classification plays a crucial role in improving recycling efficiency and reducing environmental impact.
+This project demonstrates how computer vision can be applied to automate waste sorting in real-world scenarios.

 ---